Did you know that Japan has a lot of restaurants that are technically not open to the public?

 An Invitation to Discover Japan’s Introduction-Only Restaurants

-Did you know that Japan has a lot of restaurants that are technically not open to the public?
 In Tokyo, many of these manifest in exclusive sushi restaurants, kaiseki (懐石料理, traditional Japanese multi-course dinner) or secret bars.
 In Kyoto, they are present in member-only ochaya (お茶屋, literally “tea house”) establishments where Geisha entertain customers.
 Some of them are easier to get an invitation, and some are downright impossible, are you up for the challenge?

 Meet Japan’s invite-only restaurants!